 Bobby-generated data were collected for homepages as well as for “top-level pages”, i.e. homepages plus the subsidiary pages which are directly linked to them and which are located in the same domain.
 Recent data provided by Hackett and Parmanto (2008) confirm that the inclusion of the first link layer was not a bad decision: Using the more sophisticated WAB metric as an indicator of web accessibility, they found a low correlation between homepage scores and the scores of the next three link layers, but a rather strong correlation between the first link layer and the subsequent two link layers.
 I.e., the homepage score says little about the accessibility of the website as a whole, while the score associated with the first link layer does.
 Thus, including the first link layer strikes a good balance between accuracy and economy.

-Information concerning skip-navigation features, CSS, and CMS were primarily derived from the homepages, with selected subsidiary pages drawn in for confirmation.
+Information concerning skip-navigation features, CSS, and CMS were derived from the homepages and selected subsidiary pages.

 Evaluation tool and procedures